Maine Coon Raw Food Diet

 The biggest issue when it comes to raw food diets for Maine Coon cats is the limited awareness and demand among pet owners.

 Although many cat owners are aware of the benefits associated with raw feeding, they don't know where to start and they opt for what is readily available - conventional commercial cat food.
-This lack of awareness applies to both the unique dietary needs of Maine Coon cats and the advantages of raw nutrition.

 While raw food diets for our large cats are gradually making their mark, there's still a prevailing lack of awareness.